-In the 12 months following this offering, the Company anticipates completing required safety and tolerability studies in elderly healthy volunteers for IkT -148009, initiating a Phase 1b study in treatment naïve and early stage Parkinson's patients with GI complications for IkT-148009 and conducting chronic toxicology studies in rats and monkeys for IkT-148009 for chronic drug administration.
-Advancement of IkT-148009 into Phase 1b and Phase 2 proof-of-concept is subject to review of the safety, tolerability and toxicology studies by the FDA and agreement on the protocol to be proposed for these trials.
-We further anticipate advancing IkT-001Pro into clinical development, conducting dose calibrating studies relative to Imatinib alone and designing and executing a clinical analysis of the potential safety benefit of IkT-001Pro relative to Imatinib alone.
+In the 12 months following this offering, the Company anticipates completing required safety and tolerability studies in elderly healthy volunteers for IkT -148009 and conducting chronic toxicology studies in rats and monkeys for IkT-148009 for chronic drug administration.
+Advancement of IkT-148009 into Phase 1b and Phase 2 proof-of-concept is subject to review of the safety, tolerability and toxicology studies by the FDA and agreement on the protocol to be proposed for these trials and additional funding.
+We further intend to advance IkT-001Pro into clinical development, possibly completing clinical development in 2022, subject to additional funding.